Luscii/olvg-corona-check-protocol/olvg-luscii-protocol-v01.md

 > **Note:** Yes/No responses respectively converted to 1/0 in the dataset.

 ## Interactions with participants
-During the participation stage of the LSRTLT-COV study there are various interactions with the participants.
+During the participation stage of the DOC-COV study there are various interactions with the participants.
 These can be grouped into two sets: "automatically generated prompts", and "other interactions initiated by alerts".
 We detail each in turn.

 ### Prompts
 Prompts are either email messages and / or phone notifications (depending on participants settings, participants can also turn these off) which are automatically generated every day to remind participants of the daily survey.
 To control the load on the system not all prompts are send at the same time but rather the timing depends on the group membership: